babynus/projeqtor/branches/V9.1/projeqtor/docs/user/GlobalParameters.rst

       Change the window's name.
 The name appears at the top center of the window.

-   .. compound:: Display in fading mode

-      Transition between screen changes in flash or fade mode.

    .. compound:: Max number of projects on today

       Limit the display of the "today list". items are generally ordered by issue date increasing.

+   .. compound:: Max items to display in Today lists

+      Limit the display of items displayed in sections of the Today screen.
+Items are generally ordered by ascending issue date.

       .. compound:: Quick filtering by status

       Display one button.
 Allow to filter on lists the element by status checking boxes.
 Refresh to make appear on boxe a new state just created on list .